 It’s also worth recalling the 2004 MIT and the University of Chicago research on perceived race in hiring, in which 5,000 fictional applications were distributed to 1,250 employers: “White-sounding” names (Emily and Greg) received 50% more calls than “Black-sounding” ones (Lakisha and Jamal).

 These shocking stats can’t be ignored, and we certainly can’t deny the power deeply embedded biases hold.

 Learn about unconscious biases and understand where yours lie.
 (This will need curiosity, honesty, and vulnerability.)

 Harvard’s Project Implicit is a wonderful resource that provides a series of Implicit Association Tests to bring the unconscious into the conscious.

-- Share these tools with your colleagues, hiring managers, top management, and anybody else in your business who can benefit from them.
+- You need to share these tools with your colleagues, hiring managers, the human resources team, top management, and anybody else who can benefit from them.
+The key is to make a point of emphasizing the significance of self-awareness with due diligence.

-- Make a point of emphasizing the significance of self-awareness.
-You may also assist in organizing unconscious bias training for your client’s employees so that all teams can eventually engage in more inclusive sourcing, hiring, and assessment procedures.
+- You may also assist in organizing unconscious bias training for your own recruiters and your client’s employees so that all teams can eventually engage in more inclusive sourcing, recruiting, and assessment procedures.

 Survey your current recruiting technique and distinguish any possible blockages and disparities.
 For example, is it a top-of-the-pipe issue?
 Or is it a spilling pipeline issue?